 Garden Plot Rental

-What do you receive with the purchase of your garden plot?
+What you receive with the purchase of your garden plot

 - The county provides the land to rent, liability insurance, and water, which is made available throughout the summer.

 - Grass borders are mowed to prevent rodent habitat.